wozniakos10/Computational-Linguistics/lab01-language-model/README.md

-# Lab 01: Language Modeling (+ Lab 02 Extensions)
+# Lab 01: Language Modeling (+ Lab 02 & Lab 03 Extensions)

 This directory contains implementations for training Polish language models from scratch.
-The code was initially developed for Lab 01 and later extended to support Lab 02 requirements without unnecessary duplication.
+The code was initially developed for Lab 01 and later extended to support Lab 02 and Lab 03 requirements without unnecessary duplication.

 ## Overview